cc-foet/Code-Satra/Aditya Vardhan Singh/README.md

-# Hey 👋🙋‍♂️
+# Hey 👋

-This is Aditya Vardhan Singh from the CSE'26 batch, University of Lucknow. 🏛️
+This is 🧔🏻 Aditya Vardhan Singh from the CSE'26 batch 👨‍💻, University of Lucknow. 🏛️

-I am excited to finish this challenge.
+I am excited to finish this 💪 challenge.
 Wish me well 😉!

-# Challenges & Lessons 🎯💪🏆
+# Challenges & Lessons 🎯

 ### Day 1️⃣
 - Introduction to arrays